-The following sales analyses were based on the requirements of the 2009 Colorado Property Assessment Study.
-Information was provided by the Lake Assessor's Office on April 20, 2009.
-The data included all 5 property record files as specified by the Auditor.
+The following sales analyses were based on the requirements of the 2011 Colorado Property Assessment Study.
+Information was provided by the Lake Assessor's Office in April 2011.
+The data included all 5 property record files as specified by the Auditor (a 6th file was provided later by the assessor).